- Jul 27, 2021

-With the IOT emerging all around us, demands for increased data storage become key to making the IOT a highly functional global system.
+With the IoT emerging all around us, demands for increased data storage become key to making the IoT a highly functional global system.
 IN this respect, data on specific humans and businesses are themselves instances of objects.
 Since the system can also store how any given object achieves a stated goal, such information can be easily passed to any instance.
 In other words, any human or business, for example, can look to data gathered on other humans or businesses to make more intelligent decisions.

 The less experienced can learn from the more experienced how to handle situations already mapped out, provided that the conditions are the same or similar enough to ensure success.
 In this capacity, designing apps to distribute such information would make the information itself an even more valuable commodity.

 It may be difficult for people to imagine themselves, their businesses, and their Internet-ready possessions as being nothing more than abstract objects; however, to a computer, such a state is a very organized way of modeling situations.
 The needs of objects turn out to be easily met by an analysis of available means or by resolving deficiencies.

 In this respect, businesses will be able to build an industry that is based in utilizing the digital assets of the IoT to improve the functional success of other objects, such as specific humans and businesses, identified by the system as instances of objects whose data is manipulated to return an optimal path to success for a price.

 The simple fact that so many of our personal details and possessions will be IoT-connected will provide the level of data resolution necessary for the IoT computer networks to gain access to the critical details needed to achieve such goals.